inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

 **Link** File that contains a reference to another Node.
 This generally expresses äquivalence between nodes.
 Let `/players/22/name` be a File that contains "Arthur Dent" and let `/players/me` be a link that references `/players/22`; then `/players/me/name` is considered a File with the value "Arthur Dent".
 What a link points to can be changed.
 **Set** A Directory that is not compile time static.
 A Set contains any number of nodes; each of those nodes must follow the same structure.
 The name of a Node inside a directory needs to be a UUID.
 Sets also contain special directory **by/** which can be used to access subnodes based on their propertes.
 E.g. by `by/name/hoax` would reference a Directory inside the set that has a File `name` with the contents `hoax`.
 **Log** A Directory that contains a history of Nodes.
 Each Node in a log needs to follow the same structure.
 The names of the Nodes in a log are nanosecond precision unix timestamps PLUS a UUID.
 Logs also contain Links with numeric names: `0` would access the most recent node, while `1` would acces the Node before that.
-Logs only provide approximate chronological coherence: Nanosecond precision is mostly used to avoid name collisions; correctness can not be guranteed because it is not possible to synchronize all the Peer's clocks and since Unix time is based on UTC and thus incorporates leap seconds.
+Logs only provide approximate chronological coherence: Nanosecond precision is mostly used to avoid name collisions; correctness can not be guaranteed because it is not possible to synchronize all the Peer's clocks and since Unix time is based on UTC and thus incorporates leap seconds.
 Old Nodes may be purged from nodes; the Log structure declares no limitation on when that may happen.

 [Unix Style Paths](https://en.wikipedia.org/wiki/Path_(computing)#Unix_style) are used to denote paths.